Nature

 • Life Expectancy: 25 – 30 years

-• Origin: Originally bred by the Nez Perce Native American tribe in the Pacific Northwest, USA.
+• Origin: Nez Perce Native American group in the Pacific Northwest, USA.

 Morgan